gilbertfrancois/msx/WritingASM.md

 On this page, I try to explain how to use Champ for MSX(1) to write, store and deploy programs written in assembly or hybrid basic-asm.
-Back in the days, around 1986-1988 I liked Champ a lot.
+Back in the days, around 1986 and beyond, I liked Champ a lot.
 It was easy to use, because it was an all-in-one editor, assembler, disassembler, monitor/debugger.
 On top of it, one could easily escape to basic to test the compiled program, which is still in memory and go back to Champ to do further programming.

 The aim of this page is not to be another ASM tutorial, but to show how you can develop and debug on a real MSX with only a cassette player/recorder as storage device, like it was done in the 80's with an MSX1 computer.